shailendrabhandari/IntLevPy/docs/features.rst

 Features
 ========

-The IntLevy-Processes package offers a variety of features for simulating, analyzing, and classifying complex stochastic processes.
+The IntLevPy package offers a variety of features for simulating, analyzing, and classifying complex stochastic processes.
 Key features include:

 ### Process Simulation